XenoCHeart/Dokkan-Templates/README.md

 Also don't expect me to be making a bunch of these constantly, haha.
 I'm just one guy working on these along with Xenoverse & FighterZ modding on top of Dokkan.

+Some templates are full recreations, some are edits, while a bit of it is from the files of the game.